 - If you participate: National Grid will deliver your electricity, fix power outages, and bill you, but they will not be your electricity supplier.
 Instead, Grafton will choose your electricity supplier.
 Your National Grid electricity bill will use the program price to calculate the Supplier Services portion of your bill instead of National Grid’s Basic Service price.
 Delivery charges will be unaffected by this program.

 - If you do not participate: National Grid will be your electricity supplier.
 This is known as National Grid Basic Service.

 - Energy Choice Standard: This is the default option.
 All program participants are automatically enrolled in Energy Choice Standard.
 Like National Grid Basic Service, Energy Choice Standard meets the minimum Massachusetts requirements for integrating renewable energy.

 - Energy Choice Green: This option allows you to make your electricity 100% green with a focus on locally produced renewable energy.
-Energy Choice Green includes 20% from new renewable energy projects in New England, in addition to the 12% required by Massachusetts law.
+Energy Choice Green includes 20% from new renewable energy projects in New England, in addition to the minimum amount required by Massachusetts law.

-The program offers two new alternatives to National Grid Basic Service: Energy Choice Standard and, for those who wish to make a more significant commitment to renewable energy, Energy Choice Green, which is 100% green.
+The program offers two alternatives to National Grid’s Basic Service: Energy Choice Standard and, for those who wish to make a more significant commitment to renewable energy, Energy Choice Green, which is 100% green.
 Learn more about the pricing and energy mix for each option.

 Your relationship with National Grid

 Your primary relationship for electricity will be with National Grid.
 Participating in Grafton Energy Choice impacts only your electricity supplier and the rate you are charged for the electricity supply portion of your National Grid bill.
-Beginning with your first bill after program enrollment, you will see Public Power printed as a line item for supply services, and you will see the program rate for your electricity supply rate.
+Beginning with your first bill after program enrollment, you will see the program’s current electricity supplier listed as your electricity supplier, and you will see the program rate for your electricity supply rate.
 Otherwise:

 - Your bill will come from National Grid.